Our staff is dedicated to serving the Parishioners at Church of the Ascension.

 for Administration and Christian Formation

-The Rev. Denise Ronn
+The Reverend Denise Ronn

 Email Denise